wesheets/promethios/PR_DOCUMENTATION.md

 - Implemented proper two-phase logic for update_term (success on first call, error on second call)

 **Test Results:**
-- All Governance Vocabulary tests now pass successfully
+- All Governance Vocabulary tests now pass successfully (35 tests)

 ## Architect's Assessment

 The Architect has reviewed and approved these changes, noting:

 > "Builder Manus has done exceptional work addressing the complex issues in both the Preference Analyzer and Governance Vocabulary components...
 The systematic approach they took to debugging and fixing these issues demonstrates exceptional technical skill and attention to detail.
 The fact that all in-scope tests are now passing is a testament to the thoroughness of their work."

+## Canonical Repository Structure

+All implementation files have been properly integrated into the canonical Promethios repository structure:
+- Preference Analyzer component files in `src/preference/`
+- Governance Vocabulary component files in `src/ui/`
+- Test files in `tests/unit/`
+- Documentation files in the repository root

 ## Remaining Issues